 2. Offer REAL Hope

-Saying things like, “Don’t worry, your Daddy is going to be fine,” or “We just have to trust that God will fix this,” sounds nice, but it tempts us to put our trust in temporary solutions rather than an eternal Savior.
-You don’t KNOW that someone will be fine and God doesn’t always fix things in a way we can see.
+Saying things like, “Don’t worry, your Daddy is going to be fine,” or “This will all be over soon,” sounds nice, but it tempts us to put our trust in temporary solutions rather than an eternal Savior.
+You don’t KNOW that someone will be fine and can’t guarantee life will soon be back to “normal”.
 Offer real hope instead by admitting the problem is real, focusing on Jesus, and showing love to them in a tangible way.
 Frankly, it’s often best to just be quiet and listen, but when you do need to say something, use words that communicate truth, humility, and compassion.
 Here are a couple examples:

 “I’m sorry this is so hard.
 I wish I could fix this for you.
 But I want you to know I love you and Jesus loves you too.
 I’m praying for you.
-I don’t know what to say or what to do about it, but I’m here for you if you want to talk or just don’t want to be alone.”
+I don’t know how to fix this, but I’m here for you if you want to talk or just don’t want to be alone.”

 “I know you don’t like what’s happening to you.
 I don’t either and neither does Jesus.
 That’s part of why He died on the cross.
 He went through terrible pain on purpose so that we can be rescued from sin and be with God in His perfect home someday.
 It’s ok for you to feel upset about this problem.
 Even Jesus hates the problems sin causes.”